Take a course in Alaska's wildest classrooms!

 Like any outdoor activity, there are inherent risks associated with our field courses yet we actively manage our exposures and depend on you to play a role in our risk management.
 Read more here.

-This course is sold out.
-To be added to the waitlist, please email courses@alaskageographic.org.
+This course is currently sold out.
+Click here to be added to the wait list.

 Denali National Park and Preserve